Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/04-logging-onto-cloud.md

     <img src="../fig/icon-mac-terminal.png" alt="Mac terminal" width="50"/><img src="../fig/icon-linux-terminal.png" alt="Linux terminal" width="50"/>

-2. Type the following command substituting `ip_address` for the IP address your instructor will provide
+2. Type the following command substituting `05` for the number in the name of your instance and login-key file you received from the Cloud-SPAN team.

     ~~~
-    $ ssh csuser@ip_address
+    $ ssh -i login-key-instance05.pem  csuser@instance05-gc-cloud-span.york.ac.uk
     ~~~
     {: .bash}